insen/blog/_posts/2017-10-03-GOF-The-24th-Pattern.md

 Yes, go right ahead.
 Get some notes, stickers, postits, onenotes/evernotes, mindmaps and just write out the outline of your explanation.
 I can wait.
 See I have coffee, blogs, white-noise.
 I am all good with waiting a bit.

-Writing down a concept is not an uncommom activity in the software engineering line of business.
+Writing down a concept is not an uncommon activity in the software engineering line of business.
 We are asked to explain concepts all of the while, in writing - RFP submissions, software design documents, new initiative proposals, POC summaries.
-I had done my fair share.
+I have done my fair share.

-Recently I did another - A *'starting devOps'* analysis.
+Recently I did one more - A *'starting devOps'* analysis.
 And it was while doing this that I also started to think about '*how to explain*' such a thing to someone else.
-And I found that basically I take the same fashion of describing a concept any-time.
+And I found that everytime I need to explain a concept, I tend to use the same patterns to do so.
 It was a curious co-incidence that design pattern fever was running rather high at the workplace at that period, and recurring discussions were happening around this famous book and its contents.

 ## Explaining yourself, preferably clearly.
 So a quick look at what I do when writing down a concept?